samaronybarros/data-structures/README.md

 ###### Description

-Inserts an element to the Queue.
+Inserts an element in the Queue.

 ##### dequeue